vplauzon/vplauzon.github.io/_posts/2021/2/2021-06-02-delta-kusto-in-azure-dev-ops.md

 This tutorial goes through how to leverage Delta Kusto inside Azure DevOps.

-A video is also available.
+This tutorial is also [available as a YouTube video](https://www.youtube.com/watch?v=zL792Xm7VM8).

 We hope that helps kickstart your journey!

-<iframe width="560" height="315" src="https://www.youtube.com/embed/zL792Xm7VM8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>